IntelLabs/ParallelAccelerator.jl/README.md

 ```
 becomes
 ```
-cartesianmap((i1,i2,...) -> begin x1 = r1[i1]; x2 = r2[i2]; f(x1,x2,...) end,
+cartesianarray((i1,i2,...) -> begin x1 = r1[i1]; x2 = r2[i2]; f(x1,x2,...) end,
              Type,
              (length(r1), length(r2), ...))
 ```

 This `cartesianarray` function is also exported by `ParallelAccelerator` and
 can be directly used by the user.
-So the above two forms are equivalent
+Both the above two forms are acceptible
-in semantics, they both produce a N-dimentional (`N` being the number of `r`s,
+programs, and equivalent in semantics, they both produce a N-dimentional array
+whose element is of `Type`, where `N` is the number of `x`s and `r`s, and
-and currently only up-to-3 dimensions are supported) array whose element is
+currently only up-to-3 dimensions are supported.
-`Type`.

-It should be noted, however, not all comprehensions are safe to parallelize,
+It should be noted, however, not all comprehensions are safe to parallelize.
-for example, if the function `f` above reads and writes to an environment
+For example, if the function `f` above reads and writes to an environment
 variable, then making it run in parallel would produce non-deterministic
 result.
 So please avoid using `@acc` should such situations arise.

+Another difference between parallel comprehension and the afore-mentioned *map*
+operations is that array indexing in the body of a parallel comprehension
+remain explicit, and therefore they must still go through necessary
+boundschecking to ensure safety, while in all *map* operations such
+boundschecking are skipped.

 ### Stencil